mirsandiharyo/volume_and_area_conservative_smoothing/README.md

 ### Project title ###

 * Volume and area conservative smoothing for piecewise linear curves and surfaces.
+* The code can handle closed and non-closed lines/surfaces.
 * Reference: Kuprat et al., J Comput.
 Phys., 172 (2001), 99-118.

 ### Example